-Sworn members of this department who enter the state of Oregon in order to provide or attempt to provide law enforcement assistance have Oregon peace officer authority within 50 miles of the Washington-Oregon border under the following circumstances (ORS 133.405):
+Sworn members of this department who enter the state of Oregon or Idaho in order to provide or attempt to provide law enforcement assistance have Oregon or Idaho peace officer authority within 50 miles of the Washington-Oregon/Washington-Idaho border under the following circumstances (ORS 133.405 and Idaho Statute Title 67-2337 and 19-701):

-- (a) In response to a request for law enforcement assistance initiated by an Oregon sheriff, constable, marshal, municipal police officer or member of the Oregon State Police. - (b) In response to a reasonable belief that emergency law enforcement assistance is necessary to preserve life and circumstances make it impractical for Oregon law enforcement officials to formally request assistance. - (c) For the purpose of assisting Oregon law enforcement officials with emergency assistance in response to criminal activity, traffic accidents, emergency incidents or other similar public safety situations, an Oregon law enforcement official is present at the scene of the incident.
+- A. In response to a request for law enforcement assistance initiated by an Oregon or Idaho sheriff, constable, marshal, municipal police officer or member of the Oregon or Idaho State Police. - B. In response to a reasonable belief that emergency law enforcement assistance is necessary to preserve life and circumstances make it impractical for Oregon or Idaho law enforcement officials to formally request assistance. - C. For the purpose of assisting Oregon or Idaho law enforcement officials with emergency assistance in response to criminal activity, traffic accidents, emergency incidents or other similar public safety situations, an Oregon or Idaho law enforcement official is present at the scene of the incident.